 Having a comprehensive estate plan in place will give you peace of mind, knowing that your loved ones will be taken care of.
 Here are some goals you can achieve with proper estate planning:

-- Provide support and financial stability for your spouse upon your death
+- Provide support and financial stability for your spouse and avoid unintentional disinheritance

 - Preserve assets for future generations